 The NHTSA has validated just three field tests as accurate: the horizontal gaze nystagmus, the walk-and-turn, and the one-leg stand.44 These are also the only tests for which the NHTSA has provided approved procedures for law enforcement to follow.

 The absence of approved procedures for other FSTs means that actual practices followed by officers can vary widely.
-Ventura County DUI lawyer John Murray explains how he fights these DUI sobriety tests:
+California DUI lawyer John Murray explains how he fights these sobriety tests:

 “Unlike the standardized FSTs, these other field sobriety tests have no uniform method of administration.
 Nor do they have any scientific data to support their reliability.
-The best California DUI defense lawyers will always aggressively attack results from non-standardized field sobriety tests.”45
+The best California drunk driving defense lawyers will always aggressively attack results from non-standardized FSTs.”45

-During field sobriety tests, officers monitor the subject for physical coordination.
+During field sobriety tests, California police monitor you for physical coordination.
 Lack of physical coordination can be caused by alcohol and/or drugs.

-But lack of coordination can have many other causes.
-Reasons that a driver might appear physically uncoordinated during field sobriety testing process can:
+However, lack of coordination can have many other causes.
+Reasons that you might appear physically uncoordinated during FST process are:

 - Medications (for instance, medication to control seizures),